-Figure 7-5.
+Figure 7-6.
 Flow Requirements from Rainfall (or Natural Sources) and Reservoir Storage to Achieve the JBT Goal for Navigation Flows for a 7.5-Foot Channel

-1 In the event that the Mobile District Water Management Section (EN-HW) determines upcoming reductions in water releases may impact the available navigation channel depth, they 2 shall contact the Black Warrior/Tombigbee - Alabama/Coosa Project Office (OP-BA), and the 3 Mobile District Navigation Section (OP-TN), to coordinate the impact.
-EN-HW shall provide the 4 Claiborne tailwater gage forecast to OP-BA and OP-TN.
-Using this forecast and the latest 5 available project channel surveys, OP-BA and OP-TN will evaluate the potential impact to 6 7 available navigation depths.
-Should this evaluation determine that the available channel depth is adversely impacted, OP-BA and OP-TN will work together, providing EN-HW with their 8 determination of the controlling depth.
-Thereafter, OP-BA and OP-TN will coordinate the 9 issuance of a navigation bulletin.
-The notices will be issued as expeditiously as possible to give 10 barge owners, and other waterway users, sufficient time to make arrangements to light load or 11 12 remove their vessels before action is taken at upstream projects to reduce flows.
-The bulletin http://navigation.sam.usace.army.mil/docs/index.asp?type=nn
+In the event that the Mobile District Water Management Section (EN-HW) determines upcoming reductions in water releases may impact the available navigation channel depth, they shall contact the Black Warrior/Tombigbee - Alabama/Coosa Project Office (OP-BA), and the Mobile District Navigation Section (OP-TN), to coordinate the impact.
+EN-HW shall provide the Claiborne tailwater gage forecast to OP-BA and OP-TN.
+Using this forecast and the latest available project channel surveys, OP-BA and OP-TN will evaluate the potential impact to available navigation depths.
+Should this evaluation determine that the available channel depth is adversely impacted, OP-BA and OP-TN will work together, providing EN-HW with their determination of the controlling depth.
+Thereafter, OP-BA and OP-TN will coordinate the issuance of a navigation bulletin.
+The notices will be issued as expeditiously as possible to give barge owners, and other waterway users, sufficient time to make arrangements to light load or remove their vessels before action is taken at upstream projects to reduce flows.
+The bulletin will be posted to the Mobile District Navigation website at http://navigation.sam.usace.army.mil/docs/index.asp?type=nn